 Becoming an attorney is a lengthy, complicated process.
 Not only must prospective lawyers complete law school and pass the bar examination — admission into the state bar involves additional procedures.
 One component of bar admission is an evaluation of an applicant’s “character and fitness.”

 Character and fitness is a slippery term.
 It can be difficult for a new lawyer or lawyers seeking readmission to understand what is expected and required within this process.
-For this reason, it is crucial to have experienced attorneys on your side who can help.
+For this reason, it is crucial to have experienced New York character and fitness attorneys on your side who can help.

-Our team can assist you with all aspects of bar admission and reinstatement matters, including character and fitness representation.
+Our New York character and fitness team can assist you with all aspects of bar admission and reinstatement matters.
 We are available to answer any questions you may have and help you navigate this unfamiliar situation.